Must We Do Something To Receive the Free Gift of Salvation?

-Salvation is wonderfully described in the New Testament as a “free” gift.
+Salvation is wonderfully described in the New Testament as a free gift.
 This terminology is employed in order to emphasize that God is under no compulsion to offer it.

 The term “gift” (even “free gift”), however, does not necessarily exclude the idea of a condition being imposed.
 Note the following:

-“Work not for the food which is perishing, but [work—the verb is understood] for the food which is abiding unto eternal life, which the Son of man shall give unto you” (John 6:27).
+“Work not for the food which is perishing, but [work—the verb is understood] for the food which is abiding unto eternal life, which the Son of man shall give unto you” (Jn.
+6:27).

-While salvation is therein represented as that which is “freely given,” the apostle nonetheless forcefully argues that these saints were “delivered” and “made free from sin” by virtue of their having “obeyed from the heart that form of teaching” which had been proclaimed to them (6:17).
+While salvation is therein represented as that which is “freely given,” the apostle nonetheless forcefully argues that these saints were “delivered” and “made free from sin” by virtue of their having “obeyed from the heart that form of teaching” which had been proclaimed to them (Rom.
+6:17).

-Earlier, in this same chapter, the apostle, with greater specificity, affirms that the Roman Christians began to walk “in newness of life” (i.e., salvation) at the point of their having been united with Christ in the likeness of his burial and resurrection.
+Earlier, in this same chapter, the apostle, with greater specificity, affirms that the Roman Christians began to walk in newness of life (i.e., salvation) at the point of their having been united with Christ in the likeness of his burial and resurrection.